 Should you have both an IRA and 401(k)?

 There are limits to how much money you can contribute to a 401(k) and an IRA.
 401(k)s have higher limits than IRAs.
 The limits are independent of each other.
 This means you can max out your contributions to a 401(k) and an IRA to save more money for retirement.
 If you’re concerned that you’re not saving enough for retirement, you should consider setting up an IRA account.

 There are a variety of IRAs, but most people will take advantage of the two main types of IRAs: Traditional IRA and Roth IRA.
 Keep in mind that there are tax implications for the different types of IRAs.
 Consult a tax professional for advice on how taxes affect retirement planning.

 Roth IRA Account

 Contributions to a Roth IRA come out of post-tax dollars and are not deductible.
 The biggest difference between a Roth IRA and a Traditional IRA is when you pay the taxes.
 With a Roth IRA, the taxes are paid during wage-earning years.
 When you reach retirement, qualified distributions (including earnings) are tax free.
-A qualified distribution is one made at least 5 years after you set up and contribute to your Roth IRA and on or after age 59 ½, your death or disability.
+A qualified distribution is one made at least five years after you set up and contribute to your Roth IRA, and on or after age 59 ½, your death or disability.
 With a Roth IRA, you can withdraw your contributions at any time without paying early withdrawal penalties, but bank penalties may still apply.

 Here’s a summary of the features of a Roth IRA: